chufanchen/read-paper-and-code/slides/1-4.typ

 #figure(image("assets/multiturn.jpeg", height: 70%), caption: [Agents need multi-turn LLM fine-tuning.])

-- #link("https://github.com/chufanchen/read-paper-and-code/issues/193")[ArCHer: Training Language Model Agents via Hierarchical Multi-Turn RL]
+=== #link("https://github.com/chufanchen/read-paper-and-code/issues/193")[ArCHer: Training Language Model Agents via Hierarchical Multi-Turn RL]

+- Motivation: token-level or utterance-level RL is not sufficient for complex tasks that require multi-turn reasoning.
+  - Token-level methods face the challenge of an extremely long horizon (number of tokens per round * number of interactions), leading to numerical instabilities and slow convergence
+  - Utterance-level methods face the challenge of an exponential action space (exponential in the number of tokens per utterance), resulting in difficulty in optimizing over such large action space

+- Method: Hierarchical Multi-Turn RL
+  ArCHer for RL with language models can enjoy the best of both worlds, where an off-policy temporal difference learning method can train an utterance-level value function at the high level, and any policy gradient algorithm can optimize the token generation at each turn of the interaction at the low level, treating the high-level value function as the terminal reward for that turn.

+#figure(image("assets/archer.jpeg", height: 70%), caption: [Actor-Critic Framework with a Hierarchical Structure.])
 == LLM Reasoning via Planning

 #figure(image("assets/RAP.png", height: 50%), caption: [Reasoning with Language Model is Planning with World Model.])

-#link("https://github.com/chufanchen/read-paper-and-code/issues/199")[Language Agent Tree Search Unifies Reasoning, Acting, and Planning in Language Models]
+=== #link("https://github.com/chufanchen/read-paper-and-code/issues/199")[Language Agent Tree Search Unifies Reasoning, Acting, and Planning in Language Models]

 // == Speculative Decoding